lootexchange/lootexchange/README.md

 ## Notable Features

 - Community can decide on royalties, and where they go.
-Have your say in the poll here
+Have your say in the poll (coming soon!)
 - Designed for Loot.
 Includes UX touches like character art and rarity color-coding that general-purpose marketplaces lack
 - Can support Loot-specific standards like Extensions and Synthetics
 - Includes both Open Sea orders and native Loot Exchange orders.
 This helps to avoid fragmented liquidity